Black-Wyrm-Lair/ToB-Tourist/Readme.md

 - Version 3
     - Added Russian translations (thanks to Austin).
-    - EET compatibility note added to README.
+    - EET compatibility note added to README (thanks to Endarire).

 - Version 2
     - Added backward compatibility with classic BG2 (and BGT).